pkarsy/CC1101_RF/README.md

         // Look at the examples for this.
     }
 ```

+### Examples
+Every example is an separate tiny platformio project and can be opened by platformio IDE.
+The CC1101_RF library will be imported automatically.

 Some things to keep in mind :
 * Usually most of the time the module must be in RX.
 This however depends on the communication schema used.